 To prepare for this procedure, you’ll need to stop taking any herbal supplements, aspirin, and anti-inflammatory drugs the day before your session.
 Other than that, there are no restrictions.

 What Is Recovery Like After These Minimally Invasive Spine Procedures?

 After your discectomy, the sedation is reversed and you are awakened and moved to a recovery room.
 You’ll be there for about one hour so that we can monitor you.
 This is a minimally invasive procedure.
 You will have some tenderness at the needle insertion locations.
 Most patients can return to work in as little as one week.
 Overall final results should be realized within six weeks.
-Dr. Watson will discuss your recovery with you during your consultation
+Dr. Watson will discuss your recovery with you during your consultation.

-Results Of A Minimally Invasive Spine procedure
+Results Of Your Spine surgery

 For patients whose chronic neck and back pain hasn’t responded to nonsurgical treatments, these minimally invasive laser procedures can relieve the pain caused by their herniated discs, and they can do so without invasive surgery.
 The laser energy is able to directly impact the pain that originates in the disc and the areas where the discs are pressing on nearby nerve roots.
 This reduces or removes the pressure on the nerve roots and relieves the corresponding pain.
 While every patient’s results can vary, Dr. Watson has been helping patients with these laser treatments for 12 years and can help you.